 Next, you want to go through and highlight all of the absolutely most important tasks.
 Stuff that you have to do no matter what.

 Now, go through and see if there’s anything that can be eliminated.
 Stuff that maybe you just won’t have time for anymore.

 Lastly, go through and see what can be delegated or outsourced.
 What could your partner handle instead of you?
 Are there age-appropriate chores that your kids might be able to help out with?
 Are you in a position to consider hiring someone to help you prep meals, drive your kids around, or clean the house?
 Maybe you can trade off childcare days with other moms in your neighborhood.

 Once you’ve gotten all that done, it’s now time to implement a project management system into your life.
 If you don’t use one already, trust me — you’re going to need one after becoming a virtual assistant!

-My personal favorite is Asana (I even have a comprehensive $9 training on exactly how to use it!).
-But other options include Trello, Basecamp, Teamwork, 17Hats.
+My personal favorite is Asana, but other options include Trello, Basecamp, Teamwork, 17Hats.
 Or, if you prefer something a bit more basic, try a physical planner, notepad and pen, or even Google Calendar.

 Step 3: Get on a Rigid Schedule

 You probably already have your kids on a schedule, so use those times when they are sleeping to move your business forward.
 There are four key times that you should be able to get a few hours of uninterrupted work done.

 Waking up before the rest of your family is an option to get some work in.
 If you can get up and dressed then sit down with a cup of coffee and your computer, you should be able to knock some of your to-do list out right at the beginning of the day.